Epoxy adhesive – the most used industrial adhesive

 3. Flexible epoxy resin glues

 Epoxy glues and adhesives are generally not known for their flexibility.
 However, long chain aliphatic epoxy resins make it possible to add flexibility to the properties of epoxy adhesives.
-Nevertheless, the addition of flexibility compromises on toughness of the glue.
+Nevertheless, the addition of this flexible epoxy resin compromises on toughness of the glue.
 Therefore, flexible epoxy resins are generally not used alone but rather mixed as modifiers with other epoxies to create a tougher and stronger yet flexible solution.
 When the resin content comprises of aliphatic epoxy for 10-30%, a required level of flexibility can be achieved without remarkably influencing other properties.
+These are the best flexible epoxy adhesive systems.

 Flexible epoxy resin adhesives are used for instance for laminating safety glass, dampening vibration and sound as well as encapsulating electrical components and other delicate components that require thermal cycling.